Fun and Safe Outdoor Activities to Try With Your Kids This Summer

 Obstacle Courses or Backyard Sports

 Sporting leagues may be canceled for the foreseeable future, but that doesn’t mean your kids can’t partake in any form of athletics.
-You could create a backyard obstacle course, set up a volleyball net, get a basketball hoop for the driveway, or design a makeshift field for baseball and kickball.
+You could create a backyard obstacle course, play capture the flag with gel bead gun, set up a volleyball net, get a basketball hoop for the driveway, or design a makeshift field for baseball and kickball.
 Although shaved baseball bats generally shouldn’t be used in temperatures below 65 degrees Fahrenheit, most summer days offer perfect conditions for all kinds of sporting equipment.
 You won’t be able to form a team with the neighborhood kids, of course, but these activities can still keep your kids occupied — especially if you play as a family!

 Camping and Picnics